Design Innovations

 On the other hand, we anticipate that if a Chapter grows beyond a few hundred members, then it might be advantageous to subdivide it into two smaller Chapters.

-GGC is oriented to the needs of gardeners who want to improve their gardens over multiple seasons, and thus need to compare and contrast their efforts over multiple years.
-An important way to represent a garden is via a timeline, which specifies the contents of the garden for each year as well as important dates during the lifecycle of a planting (such as start date, first harvest, and pull date.).
-The left image shows a timeline view of a portion of a garden in Bellingham, WA during 2023
+As illustrated in the adjacent screenshot, one helpful way to represent a garden is via a timeline, which specifies the contents of the garden for each year as well as important dates during the lifecycle of a planting (such as start date, transplant date, first harvest, end harvest and pull date).
+These dates are used to visualize the growth of a planting as one or more of four lifecycle phases: in the greenhouse, growing in the garden, harvesting produce, and finally growing of seeds.

 Timeline data can be filtered to provide many insights, particularly when multiple years of garden data are available.
 For example, it is useful to rotate the crops planted in a bed each year in order to mitigate certain pests, diseases, and soil nutrient imbalances.
 A "Bed" filter view makes it easy to review what plants have been in a particular bed over time.
 Other filter options are: Crop, Variety, and Family.

-GGC allows gardeners to make "observations" regarding a planting of a plant variety on a specific day.
+To complement the timeline, GGC allows gardeners to make "observations" regarding a single planting on a specific day.
+The adjacent image shows one such observation.

 An important mechanism for improvement is assessment of outcomes: How well did a single planting do?
 And what insights can be gained from aggregating outcome data from multiple plantings during a single season, or multiple plantings over multiple seasons, or multiple plantings across the entire chapter?